skltp-incubator/vp-camel/jenkins/README.md

 1. Omit the `--net my-network` part in the `docker run` command.
 It is not needed since we are only running one docker container.
 2. Set `TARGET_HOST` to `localhost`.
 Change `TARGET_PORT` to the port your Jenkins instance is listening to.

+## 4. Known issues

+1. When running a docker container inside Jenkins, an error sometimes shows up stating `ERROR: The container started but didn't run the expected command.` This error seems to have started after a certain Jenkins update, but does not seem to affect the run or the functionality.
+Reference: https://issues.jenkins-ci.org/browse/JENKINS-49278?page=com.atlassian.jira.plugin.system.issuetabpanels%3Aall-tabpanel.